 - The Department may not rent personal property from another entity if a state-owned item will serve the Department's needs and is reasonably available. - The owner of the personal property shall comply with all applicable federal, state and local laws, ordinances and regulations while in the performance of this agreement.
 A Federal Tax form 1099 will be issued to them if personal property rental exceeds \$600 per calendar year. - Long term use (longer than 30 days) of personal property or uses of highly valuable items (worth more than \$30,000) of personal property must be handled through a separate contractual agreement and not pursuant to this policy.
 Such agreements shall be approved in advance by a Department Director and the Commissioner or their designee.

 USE OF PERSONAL PROPERTY AGREEMENT FORM

-- An agreement form must be completed each time personal property is used. - The agreement form must be signed and dated by the program manager.
+- An agreement form must be completed each time personal property is used. - The program manager must sign and date the agreement form.